bowenl-math/bowenl-math.github.io/index.md

 ### Seminars
 * (2024Spring, last updated 2024/03/26)[Lecture notes](note/2024Spring/algebraic_deRham.pdf) about algebraic de Rham complex (such as comparison theorems, E1 degenerations of Hodge to de Rham spectral sequences and so on)
 * (2023Fall)A [seminar](notes/2023Fall/toric/syllabus.pdf) about toric variety, and here are some lecture notes: [09-23](notes/2023Fall/toric/09-23.pdf), [10-07](notes/2023Fall/toric/10-07.pdf), [10-28](notes/2023Fall/toric/10-28.pdf), [11-11](notes/2023Fall/toric/11-11.pdf), [11-18](notes/2023Fall/toric/11-18.pdf), [12-30](notes/2023Fall/toric/12-30,01-07.pdf), [1-07](notes/2023Fall/toric/12-30,01-07.pdf).
 * (2023Spring)[Principal bundle and its application](notes/2023Spring/geometry_of_principal_bundle.pdf).
-In this lecture, firstly we introduce principal bundle and connections on it, the most important ingredients of this part are local computations.
-Then we introduce its applications on Chern-Weil theory.
+In this lecture, firstly we introduce principal bundle and connections on it, and then we introduce its applications on Chern-Weil theory.
 * (2022Fall)Here are the lecture notes of talks I gave in a seminar about Bott-Tu's [GTM82](https://link.springer.com/book/10.1007/978-1-4757-3951-0), which is organized by [chenglong yu](https://chenglongyu.github.io/),
    - [Čech cohomology](notes/2022Fall/Cech_cohomology.pdf).
    - [Spectral sequence and its application](notes/2022Fall/Spectral_sequence.pdf).